 Not On View

-The stone is fine-grained and wavy-lined with a spot of opaque white.
+The stone is coarse-grained and dark colored.
 There is no ring on top.
 The base is missing, and the rim is inverted.
+It is broken and mended.
 Only this upper body fragment of the jar remains.

 From Egypt, Menkaura (Menkaura) Valley Temple, Giza.
 1911: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.